 With injuries and absentees hitting the squad, Patterson took the new ball and claimed seven wickets from six matches, as well as keeping things tight – his accuracy is arguably his biggest asset.

-In 2013, Patterson backed up his performances of the previous summer with 46 wickets from 16 Championship matches.
+In 2013, Patterson backed up his performances of the previous summer with 46 wickets from 16 Championship matches before adding 36 from 15 the following campaign.

-A first-class debutant in 2005, Patterson has had to be patient with regards to getting regular cricket in a Yorkshire shirt, but the last three seasons have proved that it has definitely been worth the wait having taken 119 wickets.
+A first-class debutant in 2005, Patterson has had to be patient with regards to getting regular cricket in a Yorkshire shirt, but the last four seasons have proved that it has definitely been worth the wait.

 Patterson took his only six-wicket haul in professional cricket during a 40-over match against Derbyshire at Headingley in 2010.